planet-s/dces-rust/README.md

 ## Build and run documenation

-You can build and run the latest documentation y executing the following command:
+You can build and run the latest documentation by executing the following command:

 ```text
 cargo doc --no-deps --open